HexHive/retrowrite/demos/kernel_demo/README_FUZZ.md

 ```
 ## Syzkaller run

-Now syzskaller should know about your new syscall.
+Now syzkaller should know about your new syscall.

-The syzskaller config file for the fuzzing campaign is here [demo_module.cfg](demo_module.cfg), you can see only the syscall from demo module enable.
+The syzkaller config file for the fuzzing campaign is here [demo_module.cfg](demo_module.cfg), you can see only the syscall from demo module enable.

 Now all good we are ready to start the fuzzing campaign on this demo module:
 ```